 During the fervent period of Communism 1965-78 all religions came under attack.
 Temples and shrines were demolished and the priests banished and persecuted.
 It has been only in relatively recent times that religion has been tolerated by the authorities.
 Although there was a freedom to preach religion the party gave out the message that Communism and modern science could explain all things; people adhering to old faiths were pitied and despised.
 Communism became the one true faith with its own sacred texts and rules, for many at that time the Party replaced the Temple.
 Since 1980 religion has been tolerated, but only under the strict control and guidance of the Communist Party.

 The following sections describe each of the main religions in China.
 In broad summary Confucianism is more of a set of guiding principles than a religion although Confucius himself is revered; while Daoism is a mixed bag of beliefs and philosophies centered around harmonious living with nature.
 Buddhism is widespread and although it came from northern Indian it has been adapted to Chinese needs.
 Christianity now that it has lost its historical colonialist association is growing in strength particularly in the cities.
 Islam is strongest in the north-west reflecting its historical roots in Central Asia and Muslims now represent about 2% of the population.
-Lastly there are the ancient 'folk religions' of China which are a very mixed and often localized set of myths and beliefs, often just an excuse for a local festival.
+Lastly there are the ancient 'folk religions' of China which are a very mixed and often localized set of myths and beliefs, often just a good excuse to hold a local festival.
 We cover many of the deities of folk religion in a separate section.

 No guide to China would be complete without a fulsome mention of Confucius.
 He is believed to have lived in the Warring States period of the Zhou dynasty.
 Every town used to have its temple with red walls dedicated to Confucius 孔庙 kǒng miào or 文庙 wén miào.